-- 1) Student presentations will be completed during this week's final class. - 2) Non-attendance incurs one grade deduction on research paper and final take home exam. - 3) Research Papers Due 5 December at 11:59 p.m. - 4) Take home final essay exam will distributed on 6 December.
-It is due by 11:59 p.m., Tuesday, 13 December, and must be submitted by email.
+2) Non-attendance the last day of class without a documented and approved excuse will incur a one grade deduction on research paper and final take home exam.

+3) Research Papers are due 3 December at 11:59 p.m.

+4) The take home final essay exam will distributed on 4 December, in class.
+It is due by 11:59 p.m., Tuesday, 12 December, and must be submitted by email.